June 2018 Update: We’ve reworked our list of free social media analytics tools for 2018 – check it out below!

 Before you review the list, we wanted to take a moment to define social media analytics if you’re a little green.
 (Experts, feel free to skip directly to the tools section.)

-At NetBase, we define social media analytics as gathering data from social media platforms and online content to guide business decisions.
-It takes many forms, but is all about gaining actionable social insights to help guide your marketing strategy.
+At NetBase, we define social media analytics as gathering data from social channels and other online content to guide business decisions.
+It takes many forms, but is always about gaining actionable social insights to guide your business strategy.

-Even though social media analytics can get rather complex, at its core there are three main parts:
+Though social media analytics can get rather complex, at its core are three stages:

-Whether it’s growing traffic, increasing downloads or building positive brand perception, setting clear business objectives gives analytics its purpose.
+Whether it’s growing traffic, increasing downloads, or building positive brand perception, setting clear business objectives gives your analytics purpose.

 2. Determine social key performance indicators (KPIs).

 What metrics indicate success or failure?
 They will differ according to your goals, but may include: